Freelancer-Protocol/docs/index.md

 <!-- 🔒 -->

-##### From a client perspective
+##### From client perspective

 The risk of the freelancer delivering late or not at all is gone.
 You don't pay the bulk of the money unless you accept a demo of the working deliverable first.

-##### From a freelancer perspective
+##### From freelancer perspective

 The risk of the client paying late or not at all is gone.
-The client doesn't receive anything unless you're paid in full.
+Client doesn't receive anything unless you're paid in full.

 <!-- ##### For both parties -->